Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 Stop 1: Malham Cove

 The quietest part along the top of Malham Cove is the far left section when looking out.
-Conversely, the busiest part is the far right when looking outwards as this is where the path up/down is.
+On the other hand, the busiest part is the far right when looking outwards as this is where the path up/down is.

-Inside the cove, it can be quite busy often with large groups as many people take the flat walking route here from Malham village.
-However, it is as impressive from the bottom as the top!
+Inside the cove, it can be quite busy often with large groups as many people take the flat Malham Cove walking route here from the village.
+However, it’s as impressive from the bottom as the top!

 If you do decide to walk to the bottom of Malham Cove, you will need to climb the 400 steps back up to re-join this route!
 Trust me, there’s no shame in getting overtaken by a 5-year-old child whilst huffing and puffing!